What to Wear in Barcelona | Seasonal Barcelona Packing List

 Barcelona is a city where you’ll walk all day round without having the urge to return to your accommodation until sunset or late at night.
 So, the first thing to consider is flexibility and comfort when deciding what to wear in Barcelona for a week or how many days you stay in the city.
 Think of it as a mixture of stylish and comfortable clothes.

-This packing list provides a seasonal overview of Barcelona clothing and includes tourist attire you should or should not wear.
+This packing list provides a seasonal overview of clothing in Barcelona and includes tourist attire you should or should not wear.

-How does a tourist dress in Barcelona may attract the unwanted eye of pickpocketers, so blending in with the locals and adhering to Barcelona style is extremely important.
+How a tourist dresses in Barcelona may attract the unwanted eye of pickpockets, so blending in with the locals and adhering to the Barcelona style is extremely important.

-Barcelona is a sophisticated city with European fashion styles influencing how do people dress in Spain.
+Barcelona is a sophisticated city, and European fashion influences how people dress in Spain.

 barcelona packing list